apache/incubator-datalab/USER_GUIDE.md

 ![Billing datepicker](doc/billing_datepicker.png)

-On the header you also can filter data by every column:
+You can also filter data by each column:

 ![Billing filter](doc/billing_filter.png)

-**Note:** Administrator can see billing report of all users environments including own one, and only he can see/filter "User" column.
+**Note:** Administrator can see billing report of all users, and only he can see/filter "User" column.

-On the right bottom corner you can see Total cost for all environments.
+In the footer of billing report, you can see Total cost for all environments.
 --------------------
 # Web UI filters <a name="filters"></a>